graydot/potter/distribution/README.md

 A powerful AI-powered text processing tool that runs in your menu bar, providing instant access to rephrase, summarize, expand, and tone adjustment features.

+## ✨ First-Time Setup Made Easy

+Rephrasely now features **automatic first-launch detection**!
+When you run the app for the first time, it will:

+1. **Welcome you** with a friendly setup dialog
+2. **Guide you** to configure your OpenAI API key
+3. **Let you customize** all preferences in the native macOS settings interface
+4. **Automatically restart** with your settings applied

+No more command-line configuration needed - everything is handled through the beautiful native UI!

 ## Installation

 ### Quick Installation (Recommended)